xiaobai19950529/Arti_REST/README.md

    if you see the edition number, congratulations!
 - MongoDB
+     you can go to the mongo official website or you can pull container from docker-hub default port number: 27017
 - Redis
+     you can go to the redis official website or you can pull container from docker-hub default port number: 6379
 - JDK

 You can go to the website to download oracle-java: